 Thassos is a relatively easy island to get around independently.
 A good coastal road encircles the island and there is an island bus service to and from Thassos Town to the main resort areas and villages, although this can be a little erratic and/or infrequent depending on the season and where you stay.
 The hire of a car is certainly recommended for at least part of your stay in order to explore in your own time, and perhaps seek out that perfect beach away from the crowds.

 Excursions include 'around the island' and boat trips to various beaches.
 More options present themselves on the mainland.
-A fast hydrofoil service links Thassos Town and the NW port of Skala Prinos with the historic city of Kavala in just 40 mins., well worth a day trip - highlights include museums, the beautiful old houses and narrow streets of the old town, the aqueduct, and a fab harbour ringed by smart shops, tavernas and coffee shops.
+A fast hydrofoil service links Thassos Town with the historic city of Kavala in just 45 mins. at a cost of just 10 euros each way in 2019 - a ferry also runs frequently from the port of Skala Prinos in the north west which takes 80 mins and costs only 5 euros each way - so well worth a day trip.
+Kavala highlights include museums, the beautiful old houses and narrow streets of the old town, the aqueduct, and a fab harbour ringed by smart shops, tavernas and coffee shops.
 And from here it is just a short bus or taxi ride north to the ruins of the great ancient city of Philippi, now listed as a UNESCO World Heritage Site, where St Paul first preached in Europe.
-For something different, how about sampling a little gentle river kayaking along a 20 km stretch of the River Nestor high in the mountains?

 The delight of a holiday in Thassos is that the island has adapted to the needs of the modern visitor without affecting its allegiance to the values and beauties of the past.
 It is a large island which rewards exploration, and a very beautiful one from its forested heights to its many miles of white-sand beaches.